smidazai/scan_functional/supplementary.md

 ## 1.4 Package HDSpatialScan

-The function `SpatialScan()` from package `HDSpatialScan` (Frévent et al, 2021) can be used to compute various methods.
-It takes as main arguments the name(s) of the method, the spatial coordinates and the functional data of the observations.
-Additional parameters may be used, like the minimum/maximum size of the cluster to be detected, the number of replications to be used to compute the significance, etc.
+The `SpatialScan()` function from the `HDSpatialScan` package (Frévent et al., 2021) can be used to compute various methods.
+Its main arguments include a vector of method names, the spatial coordinates, and the functional data of the observations.
+Additional parameters can also be specified, such as the minimum and maximum cluster sizes to be detected, the number of replications for significance testing, and more.

-For instance, to compute the methods (“DFFSS”, “PFSS”, “NPFSS”), the function `SpatialScan()` can be used like this:
+For example, to compute the methods (“DFFSS”, “PFSS”, “NPFSS”), the `SpatialScan()` function can be used as follows:

 ``` r
 fss_result <- HDSpatialScan::SpatialScan(c("NPFSS", "PFSS", "DFFSS"),